paulio11/P4-Squigl-Twitter-Clone/DEPLOYMENT.md

 4. Click **Create App**.
 5. Click **Settings**.
 6. Click **Reveal Config Vars**.
-7. Enter the following environmental variables - these are the same as in **env.py** if followed the Gitpod steps:
+7. Enter the following environmental variables - these are the same as in **env.py** if you followed the Gitpod steps:

 |Key|Value|
 |--|--|